pangpang20/docs.getdbt.com/website/docs/reference/resource-configs/tags.md

 </File>

-Then run resources with a specific tag with the following commands:
+Then run resources with a specific tag using the following commands:

 ```shell
 # Run all resources tagged "order_metrics"